Code Backup and File Roaming

 After the environment is destroyed and a new development environment is created, roaming files can be restored to the development environment.

-Maximum roaming capacity: 64MB.
+Maximum roaming capacity: 16MB.
 Exceeding this limit will result in an error and prevent roaming.

 Roaming Content

-The following files or folders will roam by user dimension, effective for all projects (~
+The following files or folders will roam by user dimension, effective for all projects (~: the current user's home directory, generally the /root directory):

 - Adding configuration files: If the repository needs to add a personal configuration file